jimenezjose/Arduino_Speedometer/README.md

 ####  [Revolutions_Missed](https://github.com/jimenezjose/Arduino_Speedometer/blob/master/Images/Revolutions_Missed.png):
-    Real data from the rotating wheel showing how a wrong revolution threshold (SIGNIFICANT_SCORE deviations from the mean) may result in missing a ratation.
+    Real data from the rotating wheel showing how a wrong revolution threshold (SIGNIFICANT_SCORE deviations from the mean) may result in missing a rotation.
 The circled sections from the image demonstrate how a peak did not surpass the green line (revolution threshold).